Best Medicare Supplement (Medigap) Plans for 2026

 What's the most popular Medicare Supplement plan?

-Plan G accounts for nearly four in 10 of all Medigap plans sold, making it the most popular choice among all Medigap plan letters.
+Plan G accounts for nearly 4 in 10 of all Medigap plans sold, making it the most popular choice among all Medigap plan letters.
 Plan G is popular because it covers nearly all of your costs with Original Medicare.

 What's the least expensive Medicare Supplement plan?